Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ### Within a Line
 ###### And the Maximum number of Pound Signs

-We also recommend that, to help readability, you do not go beyond three title levels.
+To help readability, we recommend that you do not go beyond three title levels.

-## Highlight Text Elements
+## Emphasizing Text Elements

 You may decide to bring your readers' attention to specific parts of your text.
 You may do so for single words or for groups of words.